German expert panel agrees 2038 deadline to end coal use

 #ReadLocal

-The plan also foresees billions in federal funding to help affected regions cope with the economic impact, and to shield industry and consumers from higher electricity prices.
+The plan foresees billions in federal funding to help affected regions cope with the economic impact, and to shield industry and consumers from higher electricity prices.
+The energy transition will also need a huge overhaul and modernization of the country's power grid, the commission's members said.

 The decision still needs government approval.